 So with that in mind, and in the spirt of giving things that are not things, this year I am offering up what is perhaps the simplest gift guide ever: after you’ve pillaged the local book store, give Audible.com subscriptions.
 Yes, I know they are part of Amazon.com, and are therefore somehow cahooting with Darth Vader, but it’s an amazing service: there are not enough hours in the day to ever make a dent in their selection.
-[Editor’s note: when we sent this post out to our email newsletter list yesterday morning, reader H.C. wrote back to offer an independent bookstore equivalent of Audible — Libro.fm.]
+[Editor’s note: we sent Tom’s post out to our email newsletter list yesterday morning and reader H.C. wrote back to offer an independent bookstore equivalent of Audible — Libro.fm.]

 Best wishes to all of you for a grand holiday weekend with friends, family, dogs, cats, and anyone else who is dear.

 We asked around and here’s the books the rest of the crew here at the factory plan to give this year:

 Six Seasons: A New Way With Vegetables by Joshua McFadden

 The How Not To Die Cookbook by Michael Greger